quanminhvu/minhquandevv/README.md

 <br />

-I'm a Frontend and Backend Developer.
+I'm a Fullstack and Mobile Developer.
 I am always eager to learn new things. but that doesn’t mean that i will apply this technology to my work.
 Rather, I perform extensive research on the new technology or the new update from different documents and try to understand its implementation.
 Then I implement them in my work according to necessity.

 **About me**